SuperSpaceEye/PrettyNormalProgrammingLanguage/README.md

-# PrettyNormalProgrammingLanguage
+# Pretty Normal Programming Language

-A toy programming language
+A toy programming language.
+It will probably mimic C++ a lot.